Dec. 26, 2019

 The laws give individuals more control over their private information, including the right to know what kind of personal data is being collected, why it is being collected, what third parties are using the personal information, and the right to delete it.

-For the eDiscovery market, the changes bring both benefits and headaches.
+For the eDiscovery market, these factors in internet privacy bring both benefits and headaches.

 More companies will need to make sure they know what information they have, have appropriate privacy policies, can respond to people’s requests for data removals, and have an easy mechanism to retrieve that data.
-They will likely need eDiscovery technology to help them accomplish those tasks.
+People using VPNs can make this easier as the data is often not collected in the first place.
+Though for data that has been collected, companies will likely need eDiscovery technology to help them accomplish those tasks.

 “eDiscovery is tailor-made for all of that, so it wouldn’t be a surprise for me not only for law firms that have used it for litigation purposes but corporate legal departments, as well, to dive into this technology a little bit more for privacy,” said Zach Warren, editor-in-chief of LegalTech News during a recent webcast on eDiscovery trends earlier this month.